Saidiibrahim/langgraph-cookbook/README.md

 # LangGraph Cookbook

 This repository contains a collection of agentic applications using LangGraph.
-It is a work in progress and will be updated as we add more recipes.
+It is a work in progress and will be updated as we add more apps.

 The repo is divided in two parts: